National Alliance of Basketball Leagues: National Amateur Athletic Union Basketball League (1966–1973)

 In 1966, the NABL organized the National Amateur Athletic Union Basketball League, with the league's champions playing at FIBA's Intercontinental Cup, as the North American Champions.
 The Akron Wingfoots won the title on the three occasions that they represented the country at the FIBA Intercontinental Cup.
-One factor that would help result in the league's decline and eventual downfall was when the newly created American Basketball Association, a rivaling professional basketball league that was meant to compete with the National Basketball Association at the time before eventually forcing a merger with them, sought to take star talents from this league's teams like Larry Brown from the Akron Wingfoots, Darel Carrier and John Beasley of the Phillips 66ers, and Steve "Snapper" Jones and Levern Tart of the Jamaco Saints in order to establish quality looking rosters that could at least feel comparable to the NBA's rosters at the time.
+One factor that would help result in the league's decline and eventual downfall was when the newly created American Basketball Association, a rivaling professional basketball league that was meant to compete with the National Basketball Association at the time before eventually forcing a merger with them, sought to take star talents from this league's teams like Larry Brown from the Akron Goodyear Wingfoots, Darel Carrier and John Beasley of the Phillips 66ers, and Steve "Snapper" Jones and Levern Tart of the Jamaco Saints in order to establish quality looking rosters that could at least feel comparable to the NBA's rosters at the time.